-What a treat to come home to – a box of my new debut novel waiting in a box with their funky looking spot varnished covers!
-Chinglish isn’t officially released until 5th September, but build-up promotion is well under way.
+What a treat to come home to – a box of my new debut novels waiting in a box with their funky looking spot varnished covers!
+Chinglish isn’t officially released until 5th September, but the build-up is well under way.

-Right now I am mega busy doing talks and writing articles, but LOVING every minute.
-It’s also very exciting to see how it’s being received by readers – I’m looking forward to even more interaction with the public as the book reveals itself to the world!
+Right now I’m busy doing talks, writing articles and being very excited to see the responses from bloggers and reviewers who have received pre-sale copies.
+I’m also looking forward to even more interaction with the public as the book reveals itself to the world!

 It’s the last week of my 3 month sabbatical (sob) and it’s been everything I’d dreamed of.
 Each of the four places I stayed at in Bali were unique in their own way, but the standout for me has got to be Nusa Lembongan island.
 I scuba dived there twice a day for a week and the sea life was some of the most abundant I’ve seen in ages, like being in a snow globe of glitter on some sites!